lithnet/ad-password-protection-docs/Test‐IsADUserPasswordCompromised.md

 ##### `Credential`
 Optional.
 The credentials to use to retrieve the password has from the directory.
 If omitted, the credentials of the currently logged on user are used.

-##### `OutBadHashOnMatch`
+##### `OutputCompromisedHashOnMatch`
 The cmdlet ordinarily returns a `$true` `$false` value to indicate if the password is in the store.
 If this switch is specified, the cmdlet will output the raw NTLM hash when a match is found in the store, and nothing if there was no match.

 ## Return value
 The cmdlet returns a boolean value indicating whether the user's password was found in the compromised password store.
-However, if the `OutBadHashOnMatch` switch is specified, and the user's password was found in the compromised password store, the cmdlet will return the compromised password hash in hex format.
+However, if the `OutputCompromisedHashOnMatch` switch is specified, and the user's password was found in the compromised password store, the cmdlet will return the compromised password hash in hex format.

 ## Examples
 Test a user password using the default credentials against the default domain